Mandau Coexecutives Logo

 Case Study Y - The Private Middle-Market

 Top-20 private middle-market lender Y successfully launched a mobile app for field employees through a newly formed skunkworks team.
-Encouraged by the success, leadership tasked the team with rebuilding the company’s ballooning flagship desktop monolith.
-The rebuild quickly grew in complexity and scope, with separate teams split across the new build, legacy platform, mobile app, and additional greenfield initiatives.
+Encouraged by the success, leadership tasked the team with rewriting the company’s ballooning flagship desktop monolith.
+The rewrite quickly grew in complexity and scope, with separate teams split across the new build, legacy platform, mobile app, and additional greenfield initiatives.

-The legacy team had begun to untangle the technical challenges with quality engineering, but company leadership grew impatient with delays and lack of visible wins.
+The legacy team had begun to untangle the technical challenges with quality engineering, but company leadership grew impatient with delays and lack of visible wins for customers.
 Ultimately, the company reorganized the skunkworks team and scope dramatically, losing much of the talent and hard-won learning in the process.
 What remained was fragmented progress, sunk costs, and no clear modernization path forward.

 Case Study Z - The Publicly-Traded Enterprise